Twisted (co)homology of non-orientable Weyl semimetals: Topology of K²×S¹

 where $k=|W|$ is the number of Weyl points.
 The structure of this group is reminiscent of the $\ZZ^3\oplus\ZZ^{k-1}$ group appearing in the orientable case in Eq.~\eqref{eq:semimetal-MV-explicit}, in that it combines the insulating topology with a set of Weyl point charge configurations.
 The one crucial difference is that these charge configurations are represented by a $\ZZ^k$ subgroup rather than $\ZZ^{k-1}$, reflecting the weaker mod 2 charge cancellation condition.
 Physically, this implies that a single Weyl point on $\KS$ may give rise to valid semimetal topology, as opposed to the minimum of two Weyl points that are necessary in the orientable case.
 Such a lone Weyl point necessarily has an even charge, enforced by the mod 2 charge cancellation; this was also pointed out in the supplement to Ref.~\cite{fonseca2024}.

-Just as in conventional Weyl semimetals, the Weyl points serve as singularities of the Berry flux; as a result, the invariant on a two-dimensional slice of the Brillouin zone is modified by an amount dictated by the Weyl point charge.
+Similar to conventional Weyl semimetals, the Weyl points serve as singularities of the Berry field, within any given parametrisation of the fundamental domain.
+As a result, the invariant on a two-dimensional slice of the Brillouin zone is modified by an amount dictated by the Weyl point charge.
 This modification has to be treated with care in the non-orientable case, in a way which respects the glide symmetry on the Brillouin zone.
 This is true in particular in the case of $\nu_x$; as mentioned above, the integral in Eq.~\eqref{eq:topinvx} does not necessarily respect the glide symmetry.
 This does not lead to any issues in the insulating case, but as illustrated in Fig.~\ref{fig:nu-x}(a), it may lead to unphysical results in the semimetallic case.
 Along the same line as for time-reversal symmetric systems, where integrals have to be taken over $\mathcal{T}$-invariant surfaces~\cite{Thiang2017}, the integral instead needs to be taken over a surface $S$ that preserves the glide symmetry and is continuously deformable into a surface of constant $k_x$; see Fig.~\ref{fig:nu-x}(b).

 In principle, only the half of the surface $S$ that intersects the fundamental domain at $k_y\leq 0$ needs to be integrated over; this half can be considered a compact subspace of $\KS$.
 The explicit calculation can thus be written as